Game-of-whales/GOW-SDK-UNITY/README.md

 Changelog
 ---------
+**1.0.3**
+* Integration process was improved.
+* Fixed incorrect display of game's android notification icon for push notifications on players' devices.

 **1.0.2**
 * Custom IStoreListener to Gow.Init method was added which made easier integration if you are already using In-App Purchasing service